-Entertainment TV & Film James Dean's Death in September 30, 1955 Share PINTEREST Email Print Hulton Archive/Stringer/Archive Photos/Getty Images TV & Film Movies Classic Movies Best Movie Lists Comedies Science Fiction Movies War Movies International Movies Movies For Kids Horror Movies Movie Awards Animated Films TV Shows By Jennifer Rosenberg Jennifer Rosenberg is a historian, history fact-checker, and freelance writer who writes about 20th-century history topics. our editorial process Jennifer Rosenberg Updated January 14, 2020 In September 1955, actor James Dean was driving his brand-new Porsche 550 Spyder to an auto rally in Salinas, California, when he was involved in a head-on collision with a 1950 Ford Tudor.
+Entertainment TV & Film James Dean's Death in September 30, 1955 Share PINTEREST Email Print Hulton Archive/Stringer/Archive Photos/Getty Images TV & Film Movies Classic Movies Best Movie Lists Comedies Science Fiction Movies War Movies Movies For Kids Horror Movies Movie Awards Animated Films TV Shows By Jennifer Rosenberg Jennifer Rosenberg Historian and Writer B.A. in History, University of California at Davis Jennifer Rosenberg is a historian, history fact-checker, and freelance writer who writes about 20th-century history topics.
+Learn about our Editorial Process Updated on 01/14/20 In September 1955, actor James Dean was driving his brand-new Porsche 550 Spyder to an auto rally in Salinas, California, when he was involved in a head-on collision with a 1950 Ford Tudor.
 James Dean, only 24 years old, died in the crash.
 Although already famous for his role in "East of Eden," his death and the release of "Rebel Without a Cause" caused James Dean to soar to cult status.
 James Dean, forever frozen as the talented, misunderstood, rebellious youth remains the symbol of teenage angst.
 Who Was James Dean?
 John Kobal Foundation/Contributor/Getty Images James Dean had appeared in a number of television shows before getting his big break in 1954 when he was chosen to play Cal Trask, the leading male role in the film "East of Eden" (1955).
 This was the only one of Dean's films released before his death.
 Quickly following "East of Eden," James Dean was signed to play Jim Stark in "Rebel Without a Cause" (1955), the film for which Dean is best remembered.
 Immediately following the filming for "Rebel Without a Cause," Dean played the lead role in "Giant" (1956).
 Both of these films were released after Dean's death.
 James Dean Raced Cars As Dean's movie career began to take off, James Dean also started to race cars.
 In March 1955 Dean raced in the Palm Springs Road Races, and in May of that year he raced in the Minter Field Bakersfield race and the Santa Barbara Road Races.
 James Dean liked to go fast.
 In September 1955 Dean replaced his white Porsche 356 Super Speedster with a new, silver Porsche 550 Spyder.
 Bettmann/Contributor/Getty Images Dean had the car specialized by having the number "130" painted on both the front and back.
 Also painted on the back of the car was "Little Bastard," Dean's nickname given to him by friend Bill Hickman, who was Dean's dialogue coach for "Giant."
 The Accident On September 30, 1955, James Dean was driving his new Porsche 550 Spyder to an auto rally in Salinas, California, when the fatal accident occurred.
 Originally planning to tow the Porsche to the rally, Dean changed his mind at the last minute and decided to drive the Porsche instead.
 Dean and Rolf Wuetherich, Dean's mechanic, rode in the Porsche.
 Following were photographer Sanford Roth and Bill Hickman, driving a Ford station wagon that had a trailer for the Spyder attached.
 En route to Salinas, Dean was pulled over by police officers near Bakersfield for speeding around 3:30 p.m.
 After being stopped, Dean and Wuetherich continued on their way.
 Two hours later, around 5:30 p.m., they were driving westbound on Highway 466 (now called State Route 46), when a 1950 Ford Tudor pulled out in front of them.
 23-year-old Donald Turnupseed, the driver of the Ford Tudor, had been traveling east on Highway 466 and was attempting to make a left turn onto Highway 41.
 Unfortunately, Turnupseed had already started to make his turn before he saw the Porsche traveling quickly toward him.
 Without time to turn, the two cars smashed nearly head-on.
 The injuries among the three involved in the crash varied greatly.
 Turnupseed only received minor injuries from the accident.
 Rolf Wuetherich, the passenger in the Porsche, was lucky to be thrown from the Porsche.
 Although he suffered serious head injuries and a broken leg, he survived the crash.
 Dean, however, was killed in the accident.
 Dean was just 24 years old at the time of the wreck.
 Posthumous Academy Awards To this day, James Dean is the only person to receive two Academy Award nominations posthumously.
 In 1956, he was nominated posthumously for Best Leading Actor for his role in "East of Eden."
 This was a historic first.
 In 1957, Dean was again posthumously nominated for Best Leading Actor, this time for his role in "Giant."
 What Happened to Dean's Smashed Car?
 Many Dean fans wonder what happened to the smashed Porsche.
 After the accident, the crumpled car was toured around the United States as part of a driver safety presentation.
 However, en route between two stops, the car disappeared.
 In 2005, Volo Auto Museum in Volo, Illinois, offered $1 million to anyone who currently had the car.
 So far, the car has not resurfaced.